-GN continues its countdown of the SEC’s top 50 players this season; we’re unveiling one player per day until we reach the No. 1 guy.
+GN finishes its countdown of the SEC’s top 50 players this season; we’ve unveiled one player per day and today we’re at the top.

 “Top” doesn’t necessarily mean the most pro potential or even the most sheer talent.
 Instead, it’s a mix of what the player has accomplished and what we think the player will accomplish this season.
 Production does trump potential, though.